dalek-cryptography/ed25519-dalek/README.md

 Documentation is available [here](https://docs.rs/ed25519-dalek).

-# Policies
+# Compatibility Policies

-All on-by-default features of this library are covered by semantic versioning (SemVer)
+All on-by-default features of this library are covered by [semantic versioning](https://semver.org/spec/v2.0.0.html) (SemVer).
 SemVer exemptions are outlined below for MSRV and public API.

 ## Minimum Supported Rust Version